Weakly maximal subgroups of branch groups: Generalized parabolic subgroups

 \end{definition} This is a normal subgroup of $\SStab_G(C)$.

 If $C$ is a ray $\xi$, this coincides with the usual definition of the neighbourhood stabiliser, as the set of elements that fixes a small neighbourhood of $\xi$.
-If we fixes $n$ in the above definition, we obtain a subgroup $\SStab_G(C)^0_n$ with the property that $\SStab_G(C)^0$ is the increasing union of the $\SStab_G(C)^0_n$.
+If we fixe $n$ in the above definition, we obtain a subgroup $\SStab_G(C)^0_n$ with the property that $\SStab_G(C)^0$ is the increasing union of the $\SStab_G(C)^0_n$.
 If the sequence $\SStab_G(C)^0_n$ is not eventually constant, then $\SStab_G(C)^0$ is not finitely generated.
 But this is the case if $W$ is a generalized parabolic subgroup.
 Indeed, $\Rist_W(v)$ is never trivial, while $\Rist_{\SStab_G(C)^0_n}(v)=\{1\}$ for $v$ in $\level{n}\cap T_C$.
-We just proved \begin{lemma} Let $G\leq\Aut(T)$ be a weakly rigid group and let $W=\SStab_G(C)$ be a generalized parabolic subgroup.
+We just proved \begin{lemma} Let $G\leq\Aut(T)$ be micro-supported and let $W=\SStab_G(C)$ be a generalized parabolic subgroup.
 If $\SStab_G(C)/\SStab_G(C)^0$ is finite, then $W$ is not finitely generated. \end{lemma} When $C=\{\xi\}$, the group $\SStab_G(C)/\SStab_G(C)^0$ is known as the \defi{group of germs} of $G$ at $\xi$.
 A ray $\xi$ is said to be \defi{regular} if the group of germs is trivial and singular otherwise.
 This definition extends mutatis mutandis to closed subset.
-We hence have \begin{corollary} Let $G\leq\Aut(T)$ be a weakly rigid group and let $W=\SStab_G(C)$ be a generalized parabolic subgroup with $C$ regular.
+We hence have \begin{corollary} Let $G\leq\Aut(T)$ be micro-supported and let $W=\SStab_G(C)$ be a generalized parabolic subgroup with $C$ regular.
 Then $W$ is not finitely generated. \end{corollary}